 The word corporation is derived from Latin corpus, meaning body.
-In other words, a corporation is a body that’s authorized to function as a distinct entity and recognized as so, in the law.
-In fact, the most distinct feature of a corporation is that it protects its founders from personal liability.
+In other words, a corporation is a body authorized to function as a distinct entity and recognized as so in the law.
+The most distinct feature of a corporation is that it protects its founders from personal liability.

 From this definition, it is easy to deduce the importance of incorporating a business.
 There are perks such as protecting the owners’ personal assets from creditors, lawsuits and more.
 Incorporating a business can also lead to significant tax savings.

 Let’s take a closer look at what incorporation entails and how you can go about it.

 Breaking Down an Incorporation

 Let’s take a look at the breaking down of how to incorporate a business to fully understand the process without experiencing any mistakes during the process.

 Incorporation is simply the act of registering your company as a corporation.